YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 STATSDBNOTSUPP, Attempted operation is not supported on statistics database file SSSS

-All YottaDB/GT.M Components Error: An attempt was made to use a statistics database in a manner that is not supported.Statistics databases have very restricted capabilities, for example: they only accept updates from YottaDB/GT.M itself.
+All YottaDB Components Error: An attempt was made to use a statistics database in a manner that is not supported.
+Statistics databases have very restricted capabilities, for example: they only accept updates from YottaDB itself.

 Action: Identify and remove the inappropriate action(s).